 SSC CGL Topic-wise Weightage

 Below is the topic-wise weightage for SSC CGL Tier 1 2026, based on previous years' exams.
-The SSC syllabus is the same for this year, so most of the questions will be asked from these topics.
+The SSC syllabus is the same this year, so most questions will be drawn from these topics.
 Check the most important topics and their weightage below.

 Reasoning Ability Topic-wise Weightage